Supper's Ready: Writing

 In the summer of 1972, the Genesis line-up of Peter Gabriel, Tony Banks, Mike Rutherford, Phil Collins, and Steve Hackett began to write new material for their fourth studio album, Foxtrot.
 They retreated to a rehearsal space beneath the Una Billings School of Dance in Shepherds Bush, London, where the bulk of the song's instrumentation was worked out.
 During rehearsals the group decided to write a track that took up one side of a record.
 Gabriel noted the group had gained confidence in their songwriting and had a strong enough following to attempt a longform piece.

 Early on the band considered "Supper's Ready" to be a follow-up piece to "Stagnation" from Trespass (1970) and "The Musical Box" on Nursery Cryme, as those songs developed in the same way.
 To avoid repetition, the group incorporated a tune that Gabriel had written on the piano called "Willow Farm", which took the song into a different direction as it contained what Banks described as an "ugly, descending-chords sequence" and jarring sound.
 The track concludes with "Apocalypse in 9/8" and "As Sure as Eggs Is Eggs", the former being a building instrumental in a 9/8 time signature written by Banks, Rutherford, and Collins, with Hackett later layering a guitar riff.
-Banks plays a keyboard solo throughout which he wanted to be purely instrumental, but Gabriel started singing on it which he disagreed with until he realised how strong it sounded upon playback.
+Banks plays a keyboard solo throughout which he wanted to be purely instrumental, but Gabriel started singing on it which Banks disagreed with until he realised how strong it sounded upon playback.
 Producer Dave Hitchcock said the moment Gabriel comes in with "666 is no longer alone" was "so powerful" and "spine tingling."